 There is an ongoing national debate about standardized tests.
 Some people feel that the testing method does not correlate well with actual learning, and neither does it mirror the actual capability of a child (Buckley, Letukas & Wildavsky, 2017).
 A standardized test is a test that provides similar questions to all the test-takers in a similar manner and a consistent or “standard” manner, making it easy to compare students’ performance (Waters, 2021).
 All test makers don’t just take similar tests; they are also graded in the same manner to determine their academic skills.

 At Kids on the Yard, we acknowledge that standardized tests are complex and require to be addressed effectively.
-We believe that standardized tests are beneficial to students when used to improve learning and teaching quality.
+We believe standardized tests benefit students when used to improve learning and teaching quality.
 We also acknowledge that it is linked to some disadvantages.
 Here are some advantages and disadvantages of standardized testing.

 Standardized Testing the Advantages: